googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | uint8 | numLayers |  |
 | Offset32 | paintOffset[numLayers] | Offsets to Paint tables, from the start of the LayerV1List table. |

+*Note:* For large layer counts PaintComposite can be used to combine multiple COLR v1 glyphs.

 # Implementation

 ## C++ Structures